The Role of Color

 These meanings are only generally speaking.
 Not every consumer will respond to color the same way, and colors can be perceived differently in different markets.
 Color psychology also tells us that color will be perceived differently in different cultures.
 For example, in India, red can represent power, purity, and fertility.
 South Africa, it is associated with violence and mourning.
 In the United States, yellow is associated with youth and fun.
 But in France, it signifies jealously, betrayal, and weakness.
 For Japan, it represents bravery, wealth, and refinement.

-When working with color you can blend more than one, but there is always a dominant color.
+When working with the color you can blend more than one, but there is always a dominant color.
 The combination should convey precisely the message of the qualities of your product to your prospects.
 Knowledge of various color meanings helps your logo to be relevant.

-We all are able to think of some big name brand logos and we can picture the colors and their packaging if they have it.
+We all are able to think of some big-name brand logos and we can picture the colors and their packaging if they have it.
 Customers respond to the appearance of products.
 They will often refer to the color when describing the item.

 The role of color in marketing